 In a lot of cases, frozen produce is also less expensive than fresh.
 This is especially true for out of season produce.
 The food producers get the fruit when it’s fresh and in season, then freeze it to sell all year long.

-Frozen produce lasts severals months.
+Frozen vegetables and fruits last severals months.
 Even if it goes a bit past it’s prime and starts showing some signs of freezer burn, it’s still perfectly safe to eat.
 It just might not be quite as tasty.

 Practicing good stock rotation by making sure you eat the older stuff before the newer stuff will reduce the chances of food getting freezer burnt.